Index

 Fingertips also gives the admission rate for alcohol-specific conditions among the under 18s.
 The rates are not age-standardised but are given as the estimated number of alcohol-related admissions per 100,000 population.
 Further information relating to Alcohol Consumption Among Young People is given under Lifestyle Factors within Children and Young People.

-The admission rate for alcohol-specific conditions among the under 18s for both males and females in Hull for the three year period 2020/21 to 2022/23 is lower than England.
+The admission rate for alcohol-specific conditions among the under 18s for both males and females in Hull for the three year period 2021/22 to 2023/24 is comparable to England.

 For adults, the admission rates for alcohol-specific conditions are significantly higher for men compared to women generally around twice as high among men.
 However, the pattern is the reverse for under 18s with more women admitted to hospital for alcohol-specific conditions.
-This is not unique to Hull as the admission rates are higher among women compared to men for all local authorities across the region for 2020/21-2022/23, although for Hull the difference in the admission rates for men and women is small compared to some local authorities within the region.
+This is not unique to Hull as the admission rates are higher among women compared to men for most local authorities (not York or Bradford) across the region for 2021/22-2023/24, although for Hull the difference in the admission rates for men and women is small compared to some local authorities within the region.

 Compared with benchmark